kehers/kehers.github.com/_posts/2020-02-18-mining-my-mailbox-for-top-email-service-providers.markdown

 ![](/assets/image/{{ page.date | date: '%Y/%m' }}/breakdown-merged.png)

 This is only a fun experiment and doesn’t show the true market share of the services.
 Since the data is based on the product emails in just my mailbox, it is flawed by selection bias.
 However, it’s something you can run on your mailbox for the fun of it.
 You can also extend it to see what service your favourite product/app uses.
 Remember, you may need to look at the full headers of some of your emails to come up with the best way to know the service provider.

+By the way, if you use Mailgun or Amazon SES for transactional emails, check out [Mailintel](https://mailintel.io/?ref=oo) for detailed analytics, reporting and business intelligence.

+-

 [^1]: Plug: [MyRSS.email](https://myrss.email) lets get your newsletter subscriptions via RSS.
 Check it out.